Suruç bombing: Demonstrations

 Demonstrations were held in several provinces of Turkey to protest the attack.
 During a protest attended by approximately 1,000 people in Mersin two protestors were shot and lightly wounded by an unknown perpetrator with a hunting rifle.

 Ceylanpınar double murder

 Two days after the bombing in Suruç two police officers were found dead in the same building in the district of Ceylanpınar, which is also in Şanlıurfa Province.
 At least one of the officers was identified as working for an anti-terrorism task force.
-The PKK claimed responsibility for the attack, as a revenge act for the events in Suruç.
+The PKK claimed responsibility for the attack, as a revenge act for the events in Suruç, but then retracted, denouncing an autonomous local initiative.
 9 people were anonymously denounced and accused of the assassinations.
-As of April 16, 2019, the 9 accuses acquittal is uphelp by the Higher Court of Turkey.
+As of 16 April 2019, the 9 accuses acquittal is upheld by the Higher Court of Turkey.

 The assassinations is now commented as the casus belli used to drop the 2013–2015 Solution process, revive nationalist fervor and undo the June 2015 Turkey elections via the November 2015 Turkey elections.